DrewJay/VectorCommander/README.md

     <img src="https://i.ibb.co/NW3QCcb/factor.png"/>
     <figcaption>
         Fig.1 - Image factorization.
 Factor 0 is attempt of VAE to recreate original image.
-Factor f > 0 is image to which was added scaled Hernia vector.
+Factor f > 0 is image to which scaled hernia vector was added.
 Left lung is progressively expanding on bottom-left.
     </figcaption>
 </figure>
 <br/><br/>